MicrosoftDocs/customer-voice/cv-docs/create-survey.md

 ## Set visibility of a question

 By default, every question in a survey is visible to respondents.
-You can choose to hide a question by default, and then show it based on logic that you define by creating a branching rule.<!--Suggested.
-"A logic" doesn't quite work here.--> To hide a question from being displayed in a survey, select the question, and then turn off the **Visible** toggle.
+You can choose to hide a question by default, and then show it based on logic that you define by creating a branching rule.
+To hide a question from being displayed in a survey, select the question, and then turn off the **Visible** toggle.

 ![Set visibility of a question](media/ques-visibility.png "Set visibility of a question")